DJDanl/cpp-docs.pt-br/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parâmetros

+*CH*
-*CH* o elemento a ser testado.
+O elemento a ser testado.

+*Loc*
-*Loc* a localidade que contém o elemento a ser testado.
+A localidade que contém o elemento a ser testado.

 ### <a name="return-value"></a>Valor de retorno